-- a.
+a.
 Turn the oven control knob counter-clockwise, to the desired setting.
 Oven burner will come on immediately and the oven burner will stay on until it reaches the desired setting.
 Then the oven burner flame will decrease in size.
 This is normal for this type of thermostat and this flame size will maintain a constant temperature within the oven.
-NOTE: Oven thermostat was calibrated at the factory and is not field adjustable. - b.
-For broiling, a 2 piece porcelain broiler pan can be purchased from Suburban. - 1.
-Center the broiler pan underneath the oven burner flame. - 2.
-Turn the food over frequently to ensure even browning. - To shut down the oven burner turn the oven control knob clockwise to "PILOT ON" position.
+NOTE: Oven thermostat was calibrated at the factory and is not field adjustable.

+- To shut down the oven burner turn the oven control knob clockwise to "PILOT ON" position.
 At this position, the oven pilot will remain lit. - To shut down the oven pilot light slightly depress knob and turn clockwise to "off "position.
 At this position, the oven pilot will go out.